AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 # Raspberry Pi Install

 ASL3 can be installed on a Raspberry Pi 3, 4, or 5.
 The Raspberry Pi image includes the OS, Allmon3 and Cockpit.
 You will install an image on a microSD card and go.
 This is the simplest install.
 For most nodes the menus will walk you through the setup.
-For the well-initiated with loading a Rapsberry Pi image, the image may be obtained from the [ASL3 Pi Release Page](#).
+For the well-initiated with loading a Raspberry Pi image, the image may be obtained from the [ASL3 Pi Release Page](#).

 ## Step-by-Step Pi Appliance Setup